Free Dyslexia Screening Resources

 Parents of Alabama children in grades 1 – 8 can request a free dyslexia evaluation from Alabama Scottish Rite Foundation Learning Centers.

 Other Scottish Rite clinics and centers may offer free services, including tutoring, for children with dyslexia.
-Parents in southern states should locate a nearby center with a Scottish Rite Childhood Language Program and contact the location to ask about available services.
-Parents in northern states should locate a nearby Children’s Dyslexia Center.
+Parents in southern states can locate a nearby center with a Scottish Rite Childhood Language Program and contact the location to ask about available services.
+Parents in northern states can locate a nearby Children’s Dyslexia Center.